ComNets-Bremen/WUSN/sources/README.md

 This directory contains the first working version with the most important functionalities

+## MoleNet_2.0

+This directory contains the improved version, supporting static routing, wireless configuration and many other functionalities

 ## Maintenance

 This directory contains a maintenance app for MoleNet to